Saad-Ali-Shaikh/react-mysql-express-node-crud/README.md

-This is complete CRUD application that uses react and mysql to create a review application.
+This is complete CRUD application that uses the following tech stack:

+1- React - Frontend
+2- Express/NodeJs - Backend
+3- MySql - Database